sfushidahardy/grid_to_mondrian/README.md

 ---MONDRIAN GENERATOR---

+0. What is this?
 1. How to use the programme
 2. Shoutout to my friends
 3. Disclaimer about my coding skills

 Made by Shintaro Fushida-Hardy

+0. What is this?

+This is a programme for converting a grid diagram (of a knot or link) into an artwork in the style of Piet Mondrian.
+(A grid diagram is a special type of knot/link diagram, see for example https://web.math.princeton.edu/~petero/GridHomologyBook.pdf.)
+The resulting artwork is somewhat randomly generated, and also contains the original knot/link.
+A few example output-images have been added to this github directory.

 1. How to use the programme